BenjaminAbt/docs/docs/standard/datetime/choosing-between-datetime.md

 - Preserve multiple related times, as long as those times are stored as two separate values or as two members of a structure.

 > [!NOTE]
 > These uses for <xref:System.DateTimeOffset> values are much more common than those for <xref:System.DateTime> values.
-As a result, <xref:System.DateTimeOffset> should be considered the default date and time type for application development.
+As a result, <xref:System.DateTimeOffset> should be considered the default date and time type for application development and to retrieve date and time information from external sources like databases, APIs and files.

 A <xref:System.DateTimeOffset> value is not tied to a particular time zone, but can originate from any of a variety of time zones.
 To illustrate this, the following example lists the time zones to which a number of <xref:System.DateTimeOffset> values (including a local Pacific Standard Time) can belong.